pagesource/react-lite/README.md

 # React Lite

 This repository is a reference architecture based on React for building client side rendering applications.
-It provides various and important utilities which will help in faster application development and try provide a recommended development ecosystem.
+It provides various features and important utilities which will help in faster application development and try provide a recommended development ecosystem.

 ## Ecosystem of this framework 🎉